Cex.io Crypto Exchange

 If you’re familiar with Margin trading, great.
 If not, let us just outline the definition for you.
 It’s basically a process of “borrowing money” on the platform and trade it for profit even when you don’t have the actual funds in your account.

 Much like our real-life credit cards systems, you use the money first, pay later when you get your salaries (make profits in this case).

-As far as its Margin trading features go, we must admit they’ve left no stone unturned, and we’re not stating that simply because this is a Cex.io review, but because that’s a fact, the features will back us up:
+As far as its Margin trading features go, we must admit they’ve left no stone upturned, and we’re not stating that simply because this is a Cex.io review, but because that’s a fact, the features will should back our talk:

 - Multiple leverage positions: Cex.io allows 1:2 as well as 1:3 opening positions!